-A process for making a physical object from a three-dimensional digital model, typically by laying down many successive thin layers of a material.
+A process for making a physical object from a three-dimensional digital model, typically by laying down many successive thin layers of material.

-A 3d printing technology has been introduced in around 1980.
+A 3d printing technology has been introduced around 1980.
 The first working 3D printer was created in 1984 by Chuck Hull of 3D Systems Corp.
 The main benefits of this 3d technology are its ability to create almost any shape or geometric feature.

-Early adopters are buying 3d printers in $199 to $24650.
+Early adopters are buying 3d printers for $199 to $24650.

 An Indian-origin engineer claims to have developed a 3D printer that can print food and pizza for astronauts on long missions.
-Mechanical engineer Anjan Contractor won a $125,000 grant by NASA last year to build a prototype 3D printer designed to provide astronauts a nutritious and comforting alternative to the canned and freeze-dried prepackaged foods they are currently stuck with.
+Mechanical engineer Anjan Contractor won a $125,000 grant from NASA last year to build a prototype 3D printer designed to provide astronauts a nutritious and comforting alternative to the canned and freeze-dried prepackaged foods they are currently stuck with.
 The new printer technologies of printers allow you to unleash your creativity in three dimensions with multiple colors.
 In which we can turn our imagination into reality.

 The recent piece of evidence for that is the deal between Dell and Maker Bot.
 Dell will commence reselling MakerBot’s 3D printing solutions and services on February 20, starting with six models ranging in price from $949 to $6,499 a pop.
-My imagination of future of 3d printing is In future printers can make pizza, roti and chapati printed by 3d printers.
-According to Fastcoexist.com, Contractor’s goal was to print a pizza with his 3D printer – and it looks like he has succeeded.
+My imagination of the future of 3d printing is In the future printers can make pizza, roti, and chapati printed by 3d printers.
+According to Fastcoexist.com, the Contractor’s goal was to print a pizza with his 3D printer – and it looks like he has succeeded.